bahrus/hypo-link/README.md

 Web component wrapper around the [anchorme library](http://alexcorvi.github.io/anchorme.js/).

+Example (only viewable at [webcomponents.org](https://www.webcomponents.org/element/hypo-link))

 <!--
 ```
 <custom-element-demo>
 <template>
     <hypo-link>
             Mueller filed an indictment just as the President left for G-20.In July he indicted the Russians
             who will never come here just before he left for Helsinki.Either could have been done earlier or later.
             Out of control!Supervision please?
     </hypo-link>